csulbying/angular-book/ch03/ch03-add-new-component.md

 bootstrap: [AppComponent]
 ```

-The last line `bootstrap: [AppComponent]` in the above code has a special meaning: the `AppComponent` is the first component, the root component, of the applicaiton.
+The last line `bootstrap: [AppComponent]` in the above code has a special meaning: the `AppComponent` is the first component, the shell component, of the applicaiton.

 To use components and services from a different module, you need to 1) import the module, and 2) declare it in the `imports` meta-data section, both in the module that uses the components or the services.